evoth/portfolio-site/README.md

 ## Updates since last commit

-- Created a nice-looking navbar and cleaned up some ohter things.
+- Created a nice-looking navbar and cleaned up some other things.

 ## Todo